argoproj/argo-cd/docs/operator-manual/security.md

 # Security

-Argo CD has undergone rigourous internal security reviews and penetration testing to satisfy [PCI compliance](https://www.pcisecuritystandards.org) requirements.
+Argo CD has undergone rigorous internal security reviews and penetration testing to satisfy [PCI compliance](https://www.pcisecuritystandards.org) requirements.
 The following are some security topics and implementation details of Argo CD.